 There are four to choose from, so how do you pick which one is right for you?
 Here are a few questions to ask.

 - What type of Amazon shopper are you (Prime or non-Prime)?

 - Do you want the option to finance a large Amazon purchase or not?
 We’ll guide you through your four choices in this Amazon credit card review so that you can make the best decision for yourself.

 - Are you a frequent Whole Foods shopper?
-As of February 2018, eligible Prime members will earn 5% back on Whole Foods Market purchases when using the Amazon Prime Rewards Visa Signature Card.
-Cardmembers who aren’t eligible Prime members will now earn 3% back on Whole Foods Market Purchases when using the Amazon Rewards Visa Signature Card.
+As of March 2020, eligible Prime members will earn 5% back on Whole Foods Market purchases when using the Amazon Prime Rewards Visa Signature Card.
+Cardmembers who aren’t eligible Prime members will now earn 3% back on Whole Foods Market purchases when using the Amazon Rewards Visa Signature Card.

 |Amazon.com Store Card||Amazon Prime Store Card||Amazon Rewards Visa Signature Card||Amazon Prime Rewards Visa Signature Card|

 |Sign-up bonus||$60 Amazon.com gift card||$60 Amazon.com gift card||$60 Amazon.com gift card||$100 Amazon.com gift card|

 |Rewards||Zero-interest financing for various amounts and types of purchases||Choose between zero-interest financing for various amounts and types of purchases or 5% back as statement credit||3% back on Whole Foods Market and Amazon.com purchases; 2% back at restaurants, gas stations and drugstores; and 1% back on all other purchases||5% back on Whole Foods Market and Amazon.com Prime purchases; 2% back at restaurants, gas stations and drugstores; and 1% back on all other purchases|